quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca login
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Signs in to the Monaca Cloud.
+Signs into Monaca Cloud.
 You will be prompted to input your Monaca account information (username and password).

 :dfn:`$ monaca login`

 Example
-  Here is an example when you login to Monaca Cloud with Monaca CLI:
+  Here is an example of how you log in to Monaca Cloud with Monaca CLI:

   .. code-block:: bash